 Generations of locals and tourists alike flock to the Bowen’s Island Restaurant in Charleston, South Carolina, which has been featured on countless television shows and movies including Outer Banks, Dear John, Southern Charm, and Man vs. Food.

-The restaurant has won awards and accolades from everyone from Southern Living to the James Beard Foundation’s American Classic award and has been featured countless times on the Travel Channel.
-It plays host to events with other award-winning chefs during the annual Charleston Wine + Food Festival.
+The restaurant has won awards and accolades from everyone from Southern Living to the James Beard Foundation’s American Classic award and plays host to events with other award-winning chefs during the annual Charleston Wine + Food Festival.